 L’Anse au Loup: The conference was well attended, with encouraging ministry and gospel shared by Eric Fowler, Gaius Goff, David Hierlihy, Lorne Langfeld, Murray McCandless, Pete Smith, and Brody Thibodeau.
 Though unable to take part, the presence of Mr. Bert Joyce was appreciated and he was thrilled to be able to visit the assembly again.
 David Hierlihy and Brody Thibodeau stayed for two nights of ministry after the conference.
 The Christians of L’Anse au Loup and English Point helped Eric Fowler prepare 2014 calendars and literature for distribution along parts of the coast following the meetings.

 Sandringham: Gaius Goff was expected for ministry meetings October 28-29.

-Pugwash: The saints here, and from nearby assemblies, enjoyed three nights of ministry from October 7-9 with David Alves.
-The subject of the three nights was “The Interest the Godhead has in me to be in Assembly Fellowship.”
+Pugwash: The saints here, and from nearby assemblies, enjoyed three nights of ministry from October 7-9 on “The Interest the Godhead has in me to be in Assembly Fellowship.”
 The time spent together was helpful and appreciated.